Katherine Gillespie, Senior Federal Policy Counsel

 Before joining the Bureau, Katherine was a civil rights attorney at Relman, Dane & Colfax LLP, litigating fair housing and other civil rights claims on behalf of plaintiffs.
 From 2002 to 2008, Katherine was counsel at WilmerHale, where she had a substantial pro bono practice, representing reproductive rights organizations, immigrants, and other individuals in cases alleging discrimination and other civil rights issues.
 She served as a fellow at the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 Katherine also clerked for the Chief Judge of the United States Court of Appeals for the Ninth Circuit.

+Katherine has also taught on the United States Supreme Court and the United States Constitution as adjunct faculty in the Department of Government at American University.
 She holds a J.D. from Georgetown University Law Center and a B.A. (with Honors) in History and Spanish from the University of Wisconsin-Madison.